 To get reliable WISE photometry, several quality criteria have been applied to avoid erroneous photometry and contamination by extended emission, to which especially the W3 passband is susceptible to.
 The quality criteria are as follows:

 For more details on the WISE quality criteria see \cite{josefa2019}.
-With these cuts there are 129 and 131 sources left in Brice{\~n}o-1 and OBP-near, respectively.
+After applying these quality criteria, the displayed sources in Figure 7 only represent a rather small fraction (about 17$\%$) of the SNN selected members.
+This is due to the inferior resolution and sensitivity of WISE compared to Gaia or 2MASS photometry.
+In particular, with these cuts there are 129 and 131 sources left in Brice{\~n}o-1 and OBP-near, respectively.
 The Class\,II YSOs are separated from Class\,III and main-sequence stars with

 This separation is similar to class definitions in the literature based on WISE colors as discussed, for example, in \cite{koenig2014}.
 With this we get a Class\,II disk fraction of about 19\% and 43\% for Brice{\~n}o-1 and OBP-near, respectively (only using the sources shown in Fig.~\ref{fig:ir-ccds} in the right panel).
 This difference in disk fraction suggests that OBP-near is at a younger evolutionary status compared to Brice{\~n}o-1, in agreement with the difference in ages as obtained via isochrones in Sect.~\ref{sec:results}.